 I had the pleasure of speaking to Eric on the phone, in order to learn more about his lovely family.
-I was thrilled to learn that they had just purchased a Vitamix which made my job a whole lot easier!
+I was thrilled to learn that they had just purchased a blender which made my job a whole lot easier!
 I say this, because pureeing sauces, soups, smoothies, and batters are some of the quickest, easiest ways to sneak veggies into "greenphobic" children and adults.
 Really, Tony is no different than any child his age.
 Most children enjoy eating pizza, pasta, and sweet treats.
 So, I always start sneaking veggies into children by including vegetables into the foods that they enjoy eating the most.
 I don't know about you, but I don't know many children who don't enjoy pizza and pasta!
-So this homemade vegan pasta sauce is a fantastic option because it is loaded with hidden vegetables and tastes absolutely delicious!
+So this pasta sauce is a fantastic option because it is loaded with hidden vegetables and tastes absolutely delicious!
 Furthermore, it doubles as a fantastic pizza sauce.
-Try it on a homemade gluten free pizza base!
+Try it on a homemade pizza base!

-I actually took inspiration for this sauce from Sandra's vegan tomato soup recipe.
+I actually took inspiration for this sauce from Sandra's tomato soup.
 I swear I could drench anything I ate in that soup!
 After enjoying this soup more than a handful of times, I thought to myself, why not make a sauce out of it and fill it with vegetables?
 So, this fabulous homemade vegan tomato pasta pizza sauce was the result.
 My little niece, Alexandra, gobbles this up and asks for more.
 I promise, your kids will too.
 You can't tell for a moment it is packed with vegetables!

-Tony, this one's for YOU!
+Tony, this one's for you!